pgomez-r/inception/guide/09_DOCKER_MARIADB.md

 	# Run the SQL script to set up the database

 	/usr/bin/mysqld --user=mysql --bootstrap < /tmp/create_db.sql
+  if [ $? -ne 0 ]; then
+    echo "Error: Failed to create database and user." exit 1
+	fi
   rm -f /tmp/create_db.sql
 fi
 ```

-The first **if-fi** block of the script sets up a MariaDB only if it’s missing.
+The first *if-fi* block of the script sets up a MariaDB only if it’s missing.
 It checks if the system database exists; if not, it initializes the data directory and system tables to ensure MariaDB can function.
 This prevents overwriting existing data, which is crucial when using persistent storage like Docker volumes, but we will get into that later on, do not worry.

 Secon block to the same regarding WordPress, if its database is not found, the script creates it along with a user.
 It removes anonymous users, deletes the test database, restricts root access, and grants privileges to the new user.
 Finally, it applies changes and deletes the setup file, ensuring a secure and ready-to-use database.